 Like many women of my generation, I was introduced to the fabric arts at the earliest opportunity, at my mother’s knee with a needle and thread.
 This was the start of a long creative journey that led to a full time career in art textiles.
-My current work is a blend of net collage, machine appliqué, and embroidery which is much like painting with fabric.
+I have been working as a professional artist in the textile medium for thirty years.

-On our lot, my husband, fine art photographer Janusz Wrobel and I built a self standing studio and gallery surrounded by gardens.
-We participate in local open studio events, and visitors are welcome by appointment.
+On our half acre of property on the Niagara escarpment, my husband, fine art photographer Janusz Wrobel and I built a self standing studio and gallery surrounded by gardens.
+We participate in local open studio events, and visitors are also welcome by appointment.
 You can also see my work at any of my representing galleries.
 My Facebook Page is the best way to keep up with all the latest news.

-For more information about the historic Dundas Valley with its charming shops and restaurants and its extensive nature trail sytems, click HERE.
+For more information about the historic Dundas Valley with its charming shops and restaurants and its extensive nature trail system, click HERE.